unixorn/awesome-zsh-plugins/README.md

 * [zabb](https://github.com/Mellbourn/zabb) - `zabb` is a command that tries to figure out the shortest memorable abbreviation of a directory that is usable by [z](https://github.com/ajeetdsouza/zoxide) to unambiguously jump to that directory.
 * [zabrze](https://github.com/Ryooooooga/zabrze) - A ZSH abbreviation expansion plugin.
 * [zaw](https://github.com/zsh-users/zaw) - ZSH anything.el-like widget.
+* [zbrowse](https://github.com/zdharma-continuum/zbrowse) - When doing shell work, it is often the case that echo $variable is invoked multiple times, to check the result of a loop, etc. With ZBrowse, you just need to press `Ctrl-B`, which invokes the ZBrowse – Zshell variable browser.
 * [zce](https://github.com/hchbaw/zce.zsh) - Vim’s EasyMotion / Emacs’s ace-jump-mode for ZSH.
 * [zcolors](https://github.com/marlonrichert/zcolors) - Uses your `$LS_COLORS` to generate a coherent theme for Git and your Zsh prompt, completions and [ZSH syntax highlighting](https://github.com/zsh-users/zsh-syntax-highlighting).
 * [zconvey](https://github.com/zdharma-continuum/zconvey) - Adds ability to send commands to other ZSH sessions, you can use this to `cd $PWD` on all active ZSH sessions, for example.